 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in programs that do not require the study of theoretical calculus.
-A graphing calculator is recommended for all Applied Mathematics courses.
+Technology is heavily used in this class.

 Essential Mathematics